-Bonus Depreciation - Federal law allows taxpayers to claim 50 percent depreciation for most business property placed in service in after December 31, 2007 and before January 1, 2013.
-Federal law also allows taxpayers to claim 100 percent depreciation for property placed in service after September 8, 2010 and before January 1, 2012.
+Bonus Depreciation - Federal law allows taxpayers to claim 50 percent depreciation for most business property placed in service in after December 31, 2007 and before January 1, 2014.
 Minnesota did not conform to this federal law change.
 Rather than claiming the same amount of depreciation as on their federal return, taxpayers receive 20 percent of the federal amount in year one and 16 percent in each of the next five years.

-Border City Disparity Reduction Credit - A statepaid property tax credit in certain border cities that reduces by roughly one-third the effective property tax rate of commercial-industrial and rental property located in an enterprise zone.
+Border City Disparity Reduction Credit - A state-paid property tax credit in certain border cities that reduces by roughly one-third to one-half the effective property tax rate of commercial-industrial and rental property located in an enterprise zone.

 Bovine Tuberculosis Testing Credit - A refundable income tax credit to owners of cattle in Minnesota for one-half the expenses incurred to conduct tuberculosis testing for both income and corporate filers.
-Effective for tax year 2009, the amount of expenses that qualify for the credit is reduced from 50 percent to 25 percent for cattle owned by Scorporation filers only.
+Effective for tax year 2009, the amount of expenses that qualify for the credit is reduced from 50 percent to 25 percent for cattle owned by S-corporation filers only.
 The U.S. Department of Agriculture has declared Minnesota to be free of tuberculosis in October 2011.
 With that designation, the tax credit will no longer apply in tax year 2012.

-Business Activity Tax (BAT) - (a) Tax collected from businesses (corporate and non-corporate) based on their value added.
+Business Activity Tax (BAT) - (a) Tax collected from businesses (corporate and non-corporate)

+based on their value added.
 Minnesota does not have such a tax.
 A BAT can take several forms:

+- \(

-\( Addition\)-style consumption BAT \( \text{calculates the tax base as the sum of profits, wages, interest paid, and dividends paid minus the total amount invested during the year in new buildings or capital equipment.
+\) Addition-style consumption BAT calculates the tax base as the sum of profits, wages, interest paid, and dividends paid minus the total amount invested during the year in new buildings or capital equipment.

 - \[

-\langle Addition-style income BAT \text{ is the same except it only subtracts depreciation rather than total investment.}
+\lambda Addition-style income BAT \text{ is the same except it only subtracts depreciation rather than total investment.}

 \]

 - \[

-\begin{align\}

-Subtraction-style BAT calculates the tax base as total receipts minus total purchases of intermediate goods from other businesses.
+\left(\text{Subtraction-style BAT} \] calculates the tax base as total receipts minus total purchases of intermediate goods from other businesses.

-\]